Anna Coren: Honours

 Coren received the 2011 and 2012 Asian Television Award for "Best News Presenter or Anchor" for her work on the CNN program World Report.

-In December 2013, Coren received her third Asian Television Award-winning the prestigious 'Best News Story 10 minutes or less' for her powerful exclusive report 'Afghanistan Taliban Firefight'.
+In December 2013, Coren received her third Asian Television Award-winning the 'Best News Story 10 minutes or less' for her exclusive report 'Afghanistan Taliban Firefight'.

 Coren directed the documentary short The Noble Guardian, about Mahbouba Seraj; at the 2023 LA Shorts International Film Festival, it won best documentary.

 Personal life

 She has twins with her husband, Australian hedge fund manager Adam Upton.
 They married in 2016.